-Now that Isaias is all giggles because of the life jacket that Dr. Abiy threw at him, Major Dawit can promote the old idea that he, the Cohens, The Brutons, and the other dellalas were peddling for too long, to have Isaias, “take over the whole of Ethiopia with Eritrea [because] Ethiopians will accept [him as their leader of a united country and my colleagues and myself will immediately change our organization in support of this.”
-They all hold Ethiopians in a very low esteem.
+Now that Isaias is all giggles because of the life jacket that Dr. Abiy provided him, Major Dawit can promote the old idea that he, the Cohens, the Brutons, and the other dellalas were peddling for too long, to have Isaias, “take over the whole of Ethiopia with Eritrea [because] Ethiopians will accept [him as their] leader of a united country and my colleagues and myself will immediately change our organization in support of this.”
+The elite holds Ethiopians in a very low esteem!

 The Kind of Peace We Dream Of

-Finally, I would like to reiterate that the peace I envision is not a “chercharo”, retail peace only focusing on trade and travel–that is a natural outcome of a just and lasting peace, not a cause.
-Eritreans, (with the exception of the chauvinists, the enablers of tyranny, and the narrow-minded) are all for a peaceful coexistence peace and every Ethiopian needs to rest assured.
+Finally, I would like to reiterate that the kind of peace I envision is not a “cherchaaro”, retailed peace that only focuses on trade of gesso and travel of a few privileged people–that would be a million fold better and a natural outcome of a just and lasting peace, not a cause for a narrow political adventure.
+Eritreans, (with the exception of the chauvinists, the enablers of tyranny, and the narrow-minded) are all for a peaceful coexistence; every Ethiopian needs to rest assured.
 And I have personally advocated for peace at a great cost, taking merciless blows by the hypocrites who are now trying hard to portray themselves as peaceful doves.
-That is why I do not take any peace preaching or condescending, paternalist remarks from anyone.
-However, the terms of peace that I envision are an all-inclusive, and agreed upon between free citizens, through their duly elected representatives, not by their tormentor.
+That is why I do not take any peace-preaching or condescending, paternalist remarks from anyone.
+However, the terms of peace that I envision are an all-inclusive, and dully agreed upon between all free citizens, through their duly elected representatives, not by their self-appointed tormentor.